 Community cannot exist without us regularly gathering together.
 Taylors TownSquare meetings began in October of 2012 out of the noted desire in community members to have a place and time to get together.
 Today’s culture places a high value on digital presence, connectivity, and always being available online.
 We have tried to build our community around the opposite: physically getting together comes first.
 While we do share many things online, we hope you will find value in the gatherings we host.

-Subscribe to our emails for meeting updates, recaps, and other information.
+Find all of our upcoming meeting dates on our homepage.
+Subscribe to our emails for meeting updates and other Taylors news.

-Taylors TownSquare is leading an initiative to launch a Taylors Community Brand that is independent of any specific group or organization that can be used to represent the entire area.
+Taylors TownSquare champions the Taylors Community Brand that is independent of any specific group or organization that can be used to represent the entire area.
 Developed over a 3-day intensive branding exercise in August 2015 by Arnett, Muldrow, and Associates and refined over the fall, this branding document represents a major step forward in a collective identity of Taylors.

 Find the full style guide from Arnett Muldrow below.